dotnet/reactive/Rx.NET/Documentation/IntroToRx/03_CreatingObservableSequences.md

 Nobody should be using the APM today, but for completeness (and just in case you have to use an ancient library that only offers the APM) I will provide a very brief explanation of Rx's support for it.

 The result of the call to `Observable.FromAsyncPattern` does _not_ return an observable sequence.
 It returns a delegate that returns an observable sequence.
-(So it is essentially a factory factory) The signature for this delegate will match the generic arguments of the call to `FromAsyncPattern`, except that the return type will be wrapped in an observable sequence.
+(So it is essentially a factory factory.)
+The signature for this delegate will match the generic arguments of the call to `FromAsyncPattern`, except that the return type will be wrapped in an observable sequence.
 The following example wraps the `Stream` class's `BeginRead`/`EndRead` methods (which are an implementation of the APM).

 **Note**: this is purely to illustrate how to wrap the APM.
 You would never do this in practice because `Stream` has supported the TAP for years.